AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 ## Appendix {#appendix}

 The following sections provide additional information about how search terms work.
-Search queries are written in the following manner: `{FieldName}:{SearchExpression}`.
+Search queries are written in the following manner: `s={FieldName}:{SearchExpression}`.
+So, for example, to search for a segment named AAM or Platform, you would use the following search query: `s=segmentName:AAM%20OR%20Platform`.

 ### Search fields {#search-fields}